 participation in the club results in course credit.

-Student organizations meeting these criteria and approved by the principal will be deemed to be officially recognized school-sponsored student organizations.
+Student organizations meeting these criteria and approved by the principal will be deemed to be officially recognized school-sponsored co-curricular student organizations.

-Curriculum-related student organizations shall be sponsored and supervised by one or more of the members of the school faculty, approved by the principal.
+Co-curricular student organizations shall be sponsored and supervised by one or more of the members of the school faculty, approved by the principal.
 Faculty sponsors shall participate in the supervision and direction of all activities of the organization and shall attend all meetings.
 No school employee shall be compelled to attend a meeting of any student organization if the content of such meeting is contrary to the beliefs of that school employee.
-School employees present at any meeting of a noncurriculum-related student organization which includes religious worship, prayer or practice or is identified as having a religious purpose shall attend in a nonparticipatory capacity only.

-C. Noncurriculum-related Student Organizations
+C. Non-curricular Student Organizations

-Students are also permitted to organize and conduct meetings of noncurriculum-related student organizations to pursue activities outside of the school curriculum, subject to the provisions of this policy and in accordance with federal law. that are not part of the school curriculumSuch organizations must meet the following guidelines:
+Students are also permitted to organize and conduct meetings of non-curricular student organizations to pursue activities outside of the school curriculum, subject to the provisions of this policy and in accordance with state and federal law.
+Non-curricular student organizations are initiated by students with recreational, community, religious, political, or other interests that are not part of the school curriculum.
+Such organizations must meet all of the following guidelines:

 Students must voluntarily attend club meetings;